-Accurate accounting can help your organization plan for and calculate salaries, vacation policies, sick leave, paid time off, medical benefits and other aspects of employment.
+Accurate accounting can help your organization plan for and calculate salaries, vacation policies, sick leave, paid time off, medical benefits, and other aspects of employment.

 5. Fraud Prevention

-When you have a handle on your business accounting, you’re comparing transactions that hit your bank account to your company’s checkbook, comparing actual expenses to budget and otherwise taking a careful look at the money flowing in and out of your business.
-This oversight can help you quickly locate any discrepancies due to fraud, waste or carelessness.
+When you have a handle on your business accounting, you’re comparing transactions that hit your bank account to your company’s checkbook, comparing actual expenses to budget, and otherwise taking a careful look at the money flowing in and out of your business.
+This oversight can help you quickly locate any discrepancies due to fraud, waste, or carelessness.

 6. Controlling Costs

 When we talk about controlling costs, most people think about improving the bottom line.
-While that’s certainly important, it’s also about becoming a more effective organization.
+While that’s undoubtedly important, it’s also about becoming a more effective organization.
 Accounting is an essential back-office function of any company.

 Every business has a finite amount of resources.
-Your company’s accounting records contain data that can help with decision making for everything from improving operations to responding to customer needs and measuring outcomes.
+Your company’s accounting records contain data that can help with decision-making for everything from improving operations to responding to customer needs and measuring outcomes.

 7. Better Security

 Businesses that maintain all of their client and accounting records in spreadsheets on a desktop or laptop computer are at serious risk of losing their financial data.
-You are just one infected USB, email attachment or website click away from getting a deadly virus.
+You are just one infected USB, email attachment, or website click away from getting a deadly virus.
 A stolen or damaged computer can wipe out your business in minutes.

 If your company’s data is stored in cloud-based software, what happens to your local system is just a blip on the radar.
-If your computer is stolen, infected by a virus or run over by a bus, you just use another computer to access the application.
+If your computer is stolen, infected by a virus, or run over by a bus, you just use another computer to access the application.
 In other words, you’ll always be there when your clients need you.